 - Jerry Sandusky-The Aftermath and Lesson’s Learned

-Jennifer’s content can be modfied to fit all audiences and age groups.
-Below are just a few targeted communities Mrs. Storm can speak to and why she is a perfect fit.
+Jennifer’s content can be modified to fit all audiences and age groups.
+She is also available to facilitate focus group, create plans for agencies and Below are just a few targeted communities Mrs. Storm can speak to and why she is a perfect fit.

 Every issue Jennifer Storm touches upon in her book has directly and numerously impacted student athletes; and they deserve to hear her story of survival.
 Coaches often prepare young women to be invincible and resilient, forgetting the unfortunate reality that they are vulnerable to abuse.
 Jennifer’s story hits home with one in four athletes as survivors of assault, one in ten athletes who are struggling with their sexuality, countless others who have survived an alcoholic and/or chemically dependent family, and many who are struggling with or in recovery themselves from addiction, be it alcohol/drug related or disordered eating.
 Mrs. Storm is an approved NCAA speaker, and universities and colleges are able to apply for a $500 scholarship through the NCAA towards her fees when bringing her to campus.